Multi-Agent Reinforcement Learning for Network Load Balancing in Data Center: MARL Network Load Balancing

 \subsection{Multi-Agent Load Balancing Problem}

-Network load balancing can be defined as allocating a Poisson sequence of network flows with different workloads $w\in\mathcal{W}$\footnote{The unit of workload can be, \eg amount of time to process.} on a set of $n$ servers, to achieve the maximal exploitation of the computational capacity of the servers.
-The workload $w^j(t)$ assigned on the $j$-th server at time $t$ usually follows an exponential distribution in practical experiments~\cite{facebook-dc-traffic}.
-Multi-agent load balancing problem considers workload distribution through a number of $m$ LBs which provide high availability and reliability in modern DCs~\cite{maglev}.
+Network load balancing can be defined as allocating a Poisson sequence of network flows with different workloads $w\in\mathcal{W}$--whose unit can be, \eg amount of time to process--on a set of $n$ servers, to achieve the maximal utilisation of the computational capacity of all servers.
+The workload $w_j(t)$ assigned on the $j$-th server at time $t$ follows an exponential distribution in practical experiments~\cite{facebook-dc-traffic}.
+Multi-agent load balancing problem considers workload distribution through a number of $m$ LBs, which provide high availability and reliability in modern DCs~\cite{maglev}.